Hardware as a Service (HaaS) - the #1 secret to a great experience - Corsica Technologies

 Once an older OS is no longer supported, every machine still running it becomes a security risk.
 You can’t have those computers connected to the internet without a plan to replace them soon.

-If you have 100 users in your company, it’s big investment to replace 25 machines all at once.
-Of course, OS obsolescence comes with plenty of warning, but it’s challenging to stay on top of these things if your internal IT team already has their hands full.
+If you have 100 users in your company, it’s a big investment to replace 25 machines all at once.
+Of course, OS obsolescence comes with plenty of warning, but it’s challenging to stay on top of these things if your internal IT team already has its hands full.
 (It’s even harder if you don’t have IT staff!)

 Hardware as a service can get you out of this bind—while also preventing it in the future.
 With a trusted partner maintaining your devices and planning for necessary replacement, you won’t end up in a tough spot.
 You also won’t have to get a massive capital expenditure approved just to keep your operations running.